rahmafadl/islami_app/README.md

-Islami App 🕌
+🕌 Islami App

 Islami App is a comprehensive Islamic application built as part of a course project.
-The app provides a variety of useful features for daily Islamic practices, including Quran reading, Hadith, Tasbeeh, prayer times, and Radio.
+The app provides a variety of useful features for daily Islamic practices, including Quran reading, Hadith, Tasbeeh, Prayer Times, and Radio.

-Features
+✨ Features

-Splash Screen
+📱 Splash Screen

-Two versions for Android: one for devices under 12" and one for devices 12" and above.
+Two versions for Android:

+Devices under 12"

+Devices 12" and above

-Introduction Screens
+🧭 Introduction Screens

-A set of 5 screens guiding new users about the app's features.
+5 onboarding screens guiding new users about the app’s features.

-Home Screen
+🏠 Home Screen (Tabs)

-Contains 5 tabs, each with unique Islamic functionalities:

-a.
-Quran Tab
+📖 Quran Tab

-Search bar for quick access to Surahs.
+Search bar for quick access to Surahs

-Recently viewed Surahs section.
+Recently viewed Surahs section

-Access to all 114 Surahs of the Quran.
+Access to all 114 Surahs of the Quran

-Tap on any Surah to view its full content.
+Tap on any Surah to view its full content

-b.
-Hadith Tab
+📜 Hadith Tab

-Contains 50 selected Hadiths.
+Contains 50 selected Hadiths

-Tap on any Hadith to view its full details.
+Tap to view full details

-c.
-Tasbeeh Tab
+🔢 Tasbeeh Tab

-Displays a counter for Zekr.
+Counter for Dhikr

-Automatically changes the Zekr text every 33 counts.
+Dhikr text automatically changes every 33 counts

-d.
-Radio Tab
+📻 Radio Tab

-Displays a list of radio stations.
+Displays a list of radio stations

-Streaming functionality is planned (API integration not yet implemented).
+Streaming functionality (planned for future via API)

-e.
-Time Tab
+🕰 Time Tab

-Shows prayer times.
+Shows prayer times

-Displays both Hijri and Gregorian dates.
+Displays both Hijri and Gregorian dates

-Includes morning, evening, and sleep Azkar.
+Includes morning, evening, and sleep Azkar

-Tech Stack
+🛠 Tech Stack

 Language: Dart

 Framework: Flutter

-Platform: Android (works on devices below and above 12")
+Platform: Android (supports small & large screens)

-Installation
+🚀 Installation

 Clone the repository: